kamyab9k/FitCore-Documentation/README.md

 ![architecture](figures/figure0.png)

-**Fitcore** was built with [Guide to app architecture](https://developer.android.com/topic/architecture), so it would be a great sample to show how the architecture works in real-world projects.<br>

 The overall architecture is composed of two layers; UI Layer and the data layer.
 Each layer has dedicated components and they each have different responsibilities.
 The arrow means the component has a dependency on the target component following its direction.